 By the age of two, girls normally grow to 86.4 cm and weigh 11,500 grams.
 The lower limit of the norm: 83.2//10.200.
 Upper limit: 89.6//13.000.

-Average height and weight for babies aged 2 years 3 months: 88.3 / 12.100.
+Average height and weight for babies aged 2 years 3 months: 88.3/12.100.
 Lower limit: 84.8//10.700.
 Upper limit: 91.7//13.700.

-Girls at 2.5 years old should grow to 90.7 cm and weigh 12.700 grams.
+Girls at 2.5 years old should grow to 90.7 cm and weigh 12,700 grams.
 The lower limit of the norm: 86.9//11.200.
-Upper frames: 94.3//weight 14.400.
+Upper frames: 94.3 // weight 14.400.

-At 2.9 years, the average values are: 92.9 / / 13.300.
-Lower bounds: 89.3//11.700, upper bounds: 96.6//weight 15.100.
+At 2.9 years, the average values are: 92.9 // 13.300.
+Lower limits: 89.3//11.700, upper limits: 96.6//weight 15.100.

-At 3.5 years old, the standards for a girl are: 99//15.000.
-The lower limit is 95//13.100 and the upper limit is 103.1//17.200.
+At 3.5 years old, the standards for a girl are: 99//15,000.
+The lower line is 95//13.100, and the upper line is 103.1//17.200.

 Average height and weight for a four-year-old girl: 102.6//16.100.
-The lower limits of the norm: 98.4//14.000, and the upper height and weight: 107.1//18.500.
+The lower limits of the norm: 98.4//14.000, and the upper limits of height and weight: 107.1//18.500.

-At 4.5 years old, the standards for a girl: 106.2 / / 17.200.
-The lower limits are 101.6//14.900 and the upper limits are 110.7//19.900.
+At 4.5 years old, the standards for a girl are: 106.2//17.200.
+Lower limits: 101.6//14.900, and upper limits: 110.7//19.900.

 Average height and weight for a five-year-old girl: 109.4//18.200.
-The lower limits of the norm: 104.7//15.800, and the upper ones: 114.2//21.200.
+The lower limits of the norm: 104.7 // 15.800, and the upper ones: 114.2 // 21.200.

 At 5.5 years old, girls should grow to 112.2 cm and weigh 19,000 grams.
-Parameters less than 107.2//16.600 are considered low, while parameters greater than 117.1//22.200 are considered high.
+Parameters less than 107.2 // 16.600 are considered low, and indicators more than 117.1 // 22.200 are considered high.

 Standards for six-year-olds: 115.1//20.200.
 Lower limits: 110//17.500.
 Upper – 120.2//23.500.

-By the age of 6.5, girls grow up to 118 cm and weigh 21.200 grams.
-The lower limits at 6.5 years are 112.7//18.300, and the upper ones are 123.3// weight 24.900.
+By the age of 6.5 years, girls grow to 118 cm and weigh 21,200 grams.
+The lower limits at 6.5 years are 112.7 // 18.300, and the upper limits are 123.3 // weight 24.900.

 Average height and weight for seven-year-old girls: 120.8 and 23,000.
 Lower limits: 115.3//21.300, upper limits: 126.3//26.300.